Best HDTVs for gamers

 Input lag measurements of all TVs

-Below you'll find a list of the input lag measurements of every 2013 TV and projector CNET has tested so far.
+Below you'll find a list of the input lag measurements of every TV and projector CNET has tested for input lag as of February 26, 2014.
 The numbers reflect the lowest lag number the TV is capable of, typically achieved in Game mode.
 (One exception: The results for Samsung F8500 were achieved with the "trick" of renaming the input to "PC."
 See the video processing section of the review for details.)